tpaz1/simple-cicd-python-app/README.md

 Commit a change on your `GitHub` Repository  and go to your jenkins to check if a build has been triggerd.
 <img src="images/Screenshot%20from%202021-05-17%2017-15-04.png" >

-As you can see a job has been triggerd.
-And we have a new `Docker image` with the build number tag on our `Docker Hub` repository:
+As you can see a job has been triggerd, and we have a new `Docker image` with the build number tag on our `Docker Hub` repository:

 <img src="images/Screenshot%20from%202021-05-17%2017-23-51.png" >